Workshop Fee: TBD

 Additional workshops available:

-Students may customize their 10 weeks by supplementing workshops for concurrently running courses, and/or adding valuable Pre-Requisite or Follow-Up Master Classes.
+Students may customize their intensive by supplementing workshops for concurrently running courses, and/or adding valuable Pre-Requisite or Follow-Up Master Classes.
 Listed below are several courses that may be of particular interest to cinematography students looking to branch out from the Core Curriculum.

 This one-week course is for emerging and professional documentary filmmakers and cinematographers who want to explore the technical and creative role that the camera plays in documentary production.
 Through screenings, analysis of documentaries, examination of camera style, and a close look at technical and storytelling solutions, students will become experts at defining what makes a convincing documentary.